helmwave/docs/docs/yaml.md

 Time to wait for release to install.

-if you enable `kubedog` this option will be required.
+!!! if you enable `kubedog` this option will be required.

+## max_history
+Limit the maximum number of revisions saved per release.
+Use 0 for no limit (default 0)

+Recommendation is using `3` for this option.

+1. past
+2. current
+3. next

 ### store 🗳️

-It allows to pass your custom fields from `helmwave.yml` to values.
+It allows passing your custom fields from `helmwave.yml` to values.

 [example](../examples/store-greeting-hello/)